tuupola/php-docker-k8s/README.md

 $ kubectl apply -k kustomize
 ```

 You can also deploy alternative production or staging configurations.
 These are just examples on how to use Kustomize.
-Only difference between these deployments is the number of replicas.
+Only difference between production and staging deployments is the number of replicas.

 ```
 $ kubectl apply -k kustomize/overlays/production